 ILL@MU: Interlibrary Loan and Scan & Deliver Articles

-- The Interlibrary Loan Service (ILL@MU) is available to all currently enrolled MU students, faculty and staff.
+- The Interlibrary Loan Service (ILL@MU) is available to all currently enrolled MU students, staff, faculty and emeritus faculty.
 Items needed for research will be borrowed for you without charge.
 See Interlibrary Loan FAQ for additional information.

-- Use the electronic Scan & Deliver Articles service to request scans of periodical articles, book chapters and any part of other printed publications owned by the University Libraries.
-There is no charge for this service for MU faculty, staff and students.
+- Use the electronic Scan & Deliver Articles service to request scans of periodical articles, book chapters and any part of other printed publications owned by the University Libraries as permitted by copyright law.
+There is no charge for this service for MU faculty, staff, students, and emeritus faculty.
 Print or scanned copies of Microforms will be made as time allows.

 Questions?May be directed to the Interlibrary Loan Office at (573)882-1101 or by email at firstname.lastname@example.org